 Tassimo machines make more than just coffee

 Most models offer a wide range of options when it comes to your drink of choice, including hot chocolate, a variety of teas and café-style coffee drinks using their T-disc pods.
-This is great for people that want to vary what they drink day-to-day.
+This is great for people that want to vary what they drink day to day.

 There are more than 50 different-flavoured capsules available, including Carte Noire coffee, hot chocolate, Costa-branded capsules and various teas.
 Similar to other brands, the milk and coffee capsules are separate.
-To make a latte, for example, you use the latte disc first, followed by the milk disc which uses UHT milk.
+To make a latte, for example, you use the latte disc first, followed by the milk disc, which uses UHT milk.

-Tassimo use 3.3 bar pressure
+Tassimo machines use 3.3-bar pressure